 The result will display the time taken to communicate with the router in milliseconds.

 Compare the results from Ethernet and WiFi.
 You will find the communication with the router is almost instant in Ethernet, while WiFi displays more time to contact the router.
 The more you move your wireless device away from the router, the more latency or more time is taken to contact router.

 Ethernet cable especially the ones belonging to the latest generation is designed to reduce interference or crosstalk that come from the elements which are used to make the cable.

 Compared to Ethernet, interference in WiFi is much higher.
 There is interference from walls, metallic objects, and other physical boundaries.
 This can be fixed by using the external antenna.
 The external antenna needs to be placed in a location where it can avoid these physical interference and broadcast data.

 The WiFi signals also deteriorate with distance.
 The solution is using wireless repeaters or extenders to boost signals and extend it to a much larger area.

 Conclusion: When you play online games, trading or use VOIP, Ethernet connection is recommended because of its low latency in real time.
 For other scenarios, choosing between Ethernet and WiFi is just a matter of convenience.
 If your computer is a desktop which cannot be moved around, wireless connection provides a stable connection.
-But for your laptops and other portable devices, WiFi is your only option as they don’t have Ethernet connector.
+But for your laptops and other portable devices, WiFi is your only option as they don’t have an Ethernet connector.
 When it comes to speed, it depends mainly on your internet connection speed.
-With a high-speed connection, Ethernet and WiFi is capable of fast data transmission based on internet speed.
+With a high-speed connection, Ethernet and WiFi are capable of fast data transmission based on internet speed.
 Use a WiFi extender or repeater to boost signals.
-Broadcast WiFi signals in dual band to reduce interference.
+Broadcast WiFi signals in the dual band to reduce interference.